ObsceneNickname/UDCS-ModManager/README.md

 Without going into details, I'll summarize the benefits like this: the fact is that UDCS is fast. **Incredibly fast**.
 If you want you can stop here, take my word for it and avoid continuing to read boring explanations and ravings.

 Yes but how fast?
-Well, if we take any of the other mod managers out there, and assume that this is an old Smart car launched at the frightening speed of 90 kilometers per hour on a bumpy road with shaking windows, UDCS-MM is an AIM-54C Phoenix at 25,000 meters traveling at Mach 5 toward a poor, unsuspecting MIG.
+Well, if we take any of the other mod managers out there, and assume that this is an old Smart car launched at the frightening speed of 90 kilometers per hour on a bumpy road with shaking windows, UDCS-MM is an AIM-54C Phoenix at 25000 meters traveling at Mach 5 toward a poor, unsuspecting MIG.
 And let's be clear, I'm not even kidding with the numbers.
 In fact, this numerical relationship is definitely downward for UDCS-MM.

-This is the time it took to activate and then deactivate Taz's fantastic "DCS Optimized Textures" mod used as a template as it was nice and full-bodied.
+This is the time it took to activate and then deactivate Taz's fantastic "DCS Optimized Textures" mod used as a template as it is very nice and full-bodied.
 It occupies about twenty GB and acts on about forty GB of vanilla files.

-DCS Optimized Textures Link: https://forum.dcs.world/topic/323252-dcs-optimized-textures/
+DCS Optimized Textures by Taz link: https://forum.dcs.world/topic/323252-dcs-optimized-textures/

 Time taken to Deploy and Revert Taz's "DCS Optimized Textures" mod: